 - Cut down on kibble – There’s no way around this one.
 As a rule of thumb, do not believe what the guidelines or instructions say on your bag of dog food.
 In today’s society with the average dog’s lifestyle, pet food manufacturers are recommending way too much food.
 For more info on finding out how much kibble is right for your dog, read our article here: 7 Tips for Getting Your Dog to a Perfect Weight.

-- Provide regular exercise – Regular is the key word here.
+- Provide regular exercise – Regular is the keyword here.
 Everyone knows exercise is good for their dog, but so often our busy 9 to 5 lifestyles result in what we call “Weekend Warrior Syndrome” for our pets.
 This means our dogs tend to be mostly sedentary Monday through Friday, then go way too hard on the weekends with marathon activity sessions.
 Keep in mind that consistency, rather than intensity, is better.
 A 10-minute run with your dog after work every day is better than an hour-long run on Saturdays.
 (P.S.
 Weekend Warrior Syndrome is also a big no-no when it comes to joint health.
 Lacking the proper conditioning, your dog’s joints are more prone to injury during marathon activity sessions).

 - Break treats into pieces – Some of our clients are surprised when we advise them to continue giving their overweight dog treats, but this ritual is so important to the pet/pet parent relationship that we avoid advising against it.
-Instead, break the treat into smaller pieces so they’re getting less calories – we promise your dog won’t notice (and they will always want more anyway, no matter how small or big the treat is).
+Instead, break the treat into smaller pieces so they’re getting fewer calories – we promise your dog won’t notice (and they will always want more anyway, no matter how small or big the treat is).

 At the end of the day, natural wear and tear on your dog’s joints over their lifetime is going to happen, but there are so many simple things you can do to arm them with the best chance they can possibly have to enjoy a long, comfortable, active life.
 Not only will your dog thank you, your wallet will too – surgery and/or pain medication following an injury or development of disease can get pricey.
 So in the spirit of St. Valentine, get out there and show you dog (and their joints) some love!